Does Manuka Honey for Blepharitis Work? | Eye Love Cares

 Tea tree oil

 You may consider using tea tree oil to alleviate your blepharitis symptoms as well.
 Tea tree oil also has antimicrobial properties and is particularly useful in killing demodex eyelash mites.

 If you don’t have tea tree oil, but you have castor oil, consider using that to help alleviate your symptoms as well.
 Make sure your castor oil is 100% pure and hexane free, as well as organic, to use it as a treatment, though.

 Dip a cotton ball in the castor oil and apply it over your closed eyelid and affected area.
 Use a clean cotton ball soaked with castor oil for the other eye as well.
 Leave the oil on overnight.

 Coconut oil also can restore your eye health.
 Remember to use organic, pure virgin coconut oil with no additional ingredients added.
 Leave the coconut oil on the affected area for 20 minutes before washing it off with cold water.
 This can be done two to three times a day to help alleviate blepharitis symptoms.

 While some may be uncomfortable using manuka honey for blepharitis, or other natural remedies to treat symptoms occurring near the eyes, the least you can do is follow a hygiene regime to help control the symptoms.
 You don’t need fancy honey or pure oils for this treatment.
 You just need a clean washcloth and warm water.

 Patients who are suffering from symptoms of blepharitis are encouraged to use a warm compress for at least five minutes to the eyelids.
 Many doctors recommend doing this by heating up a commercially available eye make and placing it over the eyelids.
 While this will alleviate some of the symptoms, it will not remove the bacteria from the eyelid that caused the issues in the first place.
-This is why it may also be necessary to complete an eyelid scrub as well.
+This is why it may also be necessary to use an eyelid scrub as well.